Simhyeon/r4d/docs/usage.md

 # Print signature information into file
 rad --signature sig.json
-# Print signature to stdout but only custom macros
+# Print signature to stdout but only runtime macros
-rad --signature --sigtype custom
+rad --signature --sigtype runtime

 # Available signature types
-# all (This is the default value)
+# all (This is the default value for signature type)
 # default
-# custom
+# runtime
 ```

 Type ```-h``` or ```--help``` to see full options.